lumia-dev/runflex/README.md

 # RUNFLEX

-Runflex is a python library to run FLEXPART on a HPC cluster
+Runflex is a python library to run FLEXPART on a HPC cluster.
+This version is modified to run FLEXPART 11.

 ### Content
 * the _runflex_ folder contains the runflex python library itself